thomashollingsworth/Lyapunov-Exponents/README.md

 ## Abstract

-_Algorithms for calculating the largest lyapunov exponent and spectrum of lyapunov exponents for discrete and continuous time dynamical systems were implemented in Python and used to analyse the logistic map, the standard map and the Lorenz system.
+Algorithms for calculating the largest lyapunov exponent and spectrum of lyapunov exponents for discrete and continuous time dynamical systems were implemented in Python and used to analyse the logistic map, the standard map and the Lorenz system.
 The implementation of each algorithm is detailed and justified accompanied by comments on the complexity and relevant computational physics.
 The largest lyapunov exponent of the Lorenz system (with standard chaotic parameters) was calculated as 0.899±0.002 and the LLE for the logistic map with parameter r = 3.7 was calculated as 0.355±0.001.
-The algorithm for determining the largest lyapunov exponent for the Lorenz system was shown to decrease 1 in error as approximately t^(2) ._
+The algorithm for determining the largest lyapunov exponent for the Lorenz system was shown to decrease 1 in error as approximately t^(2) (see LyapunovExponentsReport.pdf for full report).

 ## Lyapunov Codes File Structure
 ### Folder: Logistic Map